jamessimone/apex-rollup/README.md

   Evaluator eval
 )

-// TODO - update these signatures to use new List<RollupOrderBy__mdt> !
 global static Rollup firstFromApex(
   SObjectField firstFieldOnCalcItem,
   SObjectField lookupFieldOnCalcItem,
   SObjectField lookupFieldOnOperationObject,
   SObjectField firstFieldOnOpObject,
   SObjectType lookupSobjectType,
-  String orderByFirstLast
+  // if you need to order by more than one field, use the last signature for FIRST String orderByFirstLast
 )